villasite/sba/_posts/2019-04-30-mens-club-feeding-the-needy.md

 fawe: "fa fa-gift"
 tags: [event]
 ---
-**POSTPHONED INDEFINITELY** ~~Members of the Men's Club will gather in the gym at 1:00 p.m to prepare gift bags for the less fortunate.~~
+<b class="text-danger">POSTPHONED INDEFINITELY</b> ~~Members of the Men's Club will gather in the gym at 1:00 p.m to prepare gift bags for the less fortunate.~~